YellowJacketLinux/LFS/tlive-lfs.md

-Note that without these libraries installed, I was able to use TeXLive 2023 within LFS 11.3 to compile TeX projects originally authored for LuaLaTeX without any problems.
+Note that without these libraries installed, I was able to use TeXLive 2023 within LFS 11.3 to compile TeX projects originally authored for LuaLaTeX compilation without any problems.

 Most if not all of the missing shared library dependencies will be met once an LFS/BLFS 11.3 system has the X11 windowing system installed.

-I do not believe TeXLive has been ported to pure Wayland yet but if it has, you probably have to build TeXLive from source for a *pure* Wayland system to have all dependencies met.

-It is slower than wayland, but I still like X11.

 ### xetex

-This is probably the most important component of TeXLive to support even if you do not use it yourself, it is quite likely that at some point you will need to compile a LaTeX document written for XeTeX if you are involved at all in the TeX world.
+This is probably the most important component of TeXLive to support even if you do not use it yourself, it is quite likely that at some point you will need to compile a LaTeX document written for XeLaTeX if you are involved at all in the TeX world.

 The missing libraries after a barebones LFS install are: